2021–22 Bengaluru FC season

-The 2021–22 season is Bengaluru FC's ninth season as a club since its establishment in 2013.
+The 2021–22 season was India's Bengaluru FC's ninth season as a club since its establishment in 2013.
 The Blues participated in AFC Cup, Durand Cup and finished sixth in their fifth Indian Super League season.
 All domestic league games of Bengaluru were held behind closed doors at GMC Athletic Stadium due to COVID-19 pandemic.

 Background

 Transfers

 During the month of June, Bengaluru FC announced the contract extensions of Sunil Chhetri and Suresh Singh Wangjam.
 Chhetri extended his stay at the club for another two years and Suresh for three years.
 On 2 July Bengaluru FC announced that Gabonese defender Yrondu Musavu-King signed a two-year extension with the club.

 On 29 June Bengaluru FC announced signing of midfielder Rohit Kumar on a two-year deal.
 On 6 July Bengaluru FC announced signing of defender Alan Costa from Brazilian club Avaí FC on a two-year loan.
 On 12 July Bengaluru FC announced signing of defender Sarthak Golui on a two-year deal.

 At the end of the 2020–21 season defender Rahul Bheke and midfielders Dimas Delgado and Harmanjot Khabra parted ways with the club.
 On 28 June Bengaluru FC announced release of Spanish defender Juanan on mutual consent.